Image 1

 Our services

-On the first Sunday of the month there is Breakfast Church at 9.30am
+On the first Sunday of the month there is Breakfast Church from 9.15am

 On the 2nd Sunday there is Early Communion at 9.30am